 The De Chelly National Monument is a stunning and frankly awe-inspiring place to visit.
 The Monument is located in northeastern Arizona and is known for its beautiful red sandstone cliffs and canyons.

-There are also a number of trails that wind through the canyons, allowing visitors to explore the area on foot.
+The Navajo people have inhabited the area for over 4,000 years, and visitors can explore numerous archaeological sites.
+Hikers also have many options, with trails that wind through the canyons, allowing visitors to explore the area on foot.

-The De Chelly National Monument is one of the best places to visit in Arizona for people that have seen the main attractions such as Monument Valley, Lake Powell, and the Grand Canyon.
+The De Chelly National Monument is one of the best places to visit in Arizona for people who have seen the main attractions, such as Monument Valley, Lake Powell, and the Grand Canyon.

 24. Desert Botanical Garden